encode/django-rest-framework/docs/api-guide/generic-views.md

 # API Reference

+The following classes are the concrete generic views.
+If you're using generic views this is normally the level you'll be working at unless you need heavily customized behavior.

 ## ListAPIView

-Used for read-only endpoints to represent a collection of model instances.
+Used for **read-only** endpoints to represent a **collection of model instances**.

 Provides a `get` method handler.